 These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.

+Pursuant to the Law on Companies of the Republic of Lithuania, the annual financial statements prepared by the management must be approved by the general meeting of shareholders.
 The shareholders of the Company have a statutory right to approve these financial statements or not to approve them and to require preparation of a new set of financial statements.
 The financial year of the Company and other Group companies coincides with the calendar year.